Adults

 A socially engaging 10-week group-based program that combines exercise, falls prevention education, and the widely popular game of bingo.
 Registration is required! - Bridge – Tuesdays, 9:30 am

 Perk up your Tuesday mornings at the Chatham Library and join us for a game of Bridge!
-No registration is required. - Novelty Yarns – 2nd and 4th Wednesdays, 2:00-4:00.
+No registration is required. - Friends of the Library Meeting – Thursday, June 5, 4:00 pm

 Patrons of all ages are welcome to join us for a morning of Bingo.
-Win a game, pick a book as your prize! - Card Making with Mayra – Saturday, April 5th, 1:00 pm
+Win a game, pick a book as your prize! - Granny Square Book Blanket – Wednesday, June 11, 4:00 pm

 While supplies last, take home a Cricut craft kit!
 Craft kits are for teens and adults.
 Limit 2 per person.
 Everything is provided except the glue and optional extras.
-Instructions for the video are included in the kit. - Chatham Branch Book Review – Wednesday, April 16, 12:00 pm-1:00 pm
+Instructions for the video are included in the kit. - Chatham Branch Book Review – Wednesday, June 18, 12:00-1:00 pm

 - Volunteers general info and application